alexfornuto/docs/docs/networking/native-ipv6-networking.md

 If you are using CentOS 6.5 or lower, restart networking:

     service network restart

-If you are using CentOS 7, you will need to reload your configuration using `nmcli`, and bring your static interface down and back up:
+If you are using CentOS 7, restart networking with `systemctl`:

-    nmcli reload
-    nmcli con down "System eth0"
-    nmcli con up "System eth0"
+    systemctl restart network.service

 ### Arch Linux (netctl)